-4. Due to environmental constraints in the customers' premises, if PWCs need to collect waste from the premises by small RCVs without rear compactors firstly and then transfer the waste onto RCVs with rear compactors midway to the waste disposal facilities (e.g., connection vehicles), should the PWCs' drivers of the RCVs without rear compactors request their customers to properly wrap all the waste in designated bags or affix with designated labels before depositing them onto their RCVs without rear compactors?
+4. Due to environmental constraints in the clients' premises, if PWCs need to collect waste from the premises by small RCVs without rear compactors firstly and then deliver the waste onto RCVs with rear compactors midway to the waste disposal facilities (e.g., connection vehicles), should the PWCs' drivers of the RCVs without rear compactors request their clients to properly wrap all the waste in designated bags or affix with designated labels before depositing them onto their RCVs without rear compactors?

 There is no statutory requirement that waste deposited onto the RCVs without rear compactors must be properly wrapped in designated bags or affixed with designated labels.
-However, under the above circumstances, as the waste from the customers' premises is eventually transferred by RCVs with rear compactors to the waste disposal facilities for disposal, the relevant waste should be charged by designated bags.
+However, under the above circumstances, as the waste from the clients' premises is eventually delivered by RCVs with rear compactors to the waste disposal facilities for disposal, the relevant waste should be charged by designated bags.

-It is an offence if the drivers/staff of the two RCVs deposit (or cause or permit to deposit) waste that is not properly wrapped in designated bags /affixed with designated labels from RCVs without rear compactors onto RCVs with rear compactors during the "connection" process.22 subsequently the drivers/staff of the that RCVs deposited the waste onto RCVs with rear compactors before transferring to waste disposal facilities, depending on the actual circumstances of each case, the PMCs/cleansing contractors concerned may have contravened the relevant legislation by causing the NCW to be deposited onto the RCVs with rear compactors.23
+It is an offence if the drivers/staff of the two RCVs deposit (or cause or permit to deposit) waste that is not properly wrapped in designated bags/affixed with designated labels from RCVs without rear compactors onto RCVs with rear compactors during the "connection" process.22

-In addition, if the PMCs/cleansing contractors of the customers' premises and their staff are aware of the "connection" arrangement and hand over waste that is not properly wrapped in designated bags/affixed with designated labels to the PWCs, and
+In addition, if the PMCs/cleansing contractors of the clients' premises and their staff are aware of the "connection" arrangement and hand over waste that is not properly wrapped in designated bags/affixed with designated labels to the PWCs, and subsequently the drivers/staff of the that RCVs deposited the waste onto RCVs with rear compactors before delivering to waste disposal facilities, depending on the actual circumstances of each case, the PMCs/cleansing contractors concerned may have contravened the relevant legislation by causing the NCW to be deposited onto the RCVs with rear compactors.23